Fixed-Parameter Algorithms for Rectilinear Steiner tree and Rectilinear Traveling Salesman Problem in the plane: A Fixed-parameter algorithm for the Rectilinear TSP

 \item Secondly, we consider the zero-degree vertices to relate $|\Omega(h)|$ to the super Catalan numbers (Lemma \ref{lemhs}).
 We can then prove (Theorem \ref{theoBnd}) that $|\Omega(h)| = O\left(\frac{(4+\sqrt{8})^{h+1}}{\sqrt{(h+1)^{3}}}\right)$. \end{enumerate}

 We now start by establishing a bijection between the number of states with vertices of positive degree and the configurations of $f^4$.
-An example of such a bijection for $h=3$ is given Fig.~\ref{bijection}.
+An example of such a bijection for $h=3$ is given in Fig.~\ref{bijection}.
 The 11 states of $\Omega_{pos}(3)$ are taken from the first column of table \ref{states} and are matched to the 11 configurations of $\Omega_{f^4}(3)$.
+The key ideas of the bijection between two states $\omega \in \Omega_{pos}$ and $\omega' \in \Omega_{f^4}$ are the following: a left endpoint and all points connected to it in $\omega'$ encode a connected component of $\omega$; the color black/white of an edge $(i,j)$ of $\omega'$ relates to the parity of the number paths incident to $j$ in $\omega$.

 \begin{lemma} There is a bijection between $\Omega_{pos}(h)$ and $\Omega_{f^4}(h)$. \end{lemma}

 \proof Recall that a state $\omega \in \Omega_{pos}$ is denoted $\omega = \{(x_1, \ldots, x_h),(c_1, \ldots, c_h)\}$.
 A state $\omega' \in \Omega_{f^4}$ is described by $h$ consecutive points $p_1, \ldots, p_h$ on a line and a set of white/black edges.
 In the following, $p_i$ is the point associated to the $i$-th vertex of $\omega$.